bsu3338/barskinet/README.md

 - DNS
 - DHCP
 - DNS/DHCP Security Best Practices
+- Docker User Group
+- Docker Environment file
+- Docker Secrets

 ### Lab
 Use the Instructions from [Pi-Hole Quickstart](https://github.com/pi-hole/docker-pi-hole/#quick-start)

 1. Place the docker-compose.yml file in the /srv folder to keep all container files on the NVME or external storage
 2. Create the below folder structure under srv
   - config &ndash; Used to store configutaion files for all containers
   - data &ndash; Used to store data files for all containers
 3. In future labs, we will be able to backup all of our configurations or data quickly by just grabbing one folder
 4. cd /srv/config/pihole
 5. mkdir vol